jthwaits3/VanityNumberConverter/README.md

 * Implement a CodePipeline to automate deployments and testing
 * Utilize SSML tags for text-to-speech of vanity numbers and web-viewer
 * Grant less permissive policy statement to custom resource handler
-* Add functionality for custom resource Delete request types and improve Update logic
+* Add functionality for custom resource Delete request types and improve custom resource Update logic